<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 Getting these four steps right is non-negotiable for any brand managing physical products.
 Each stage builds on the last, creating a chain of events where accuracy and efficiency are paramount.
 From the moment a shipment arrives, every action taken affects your inventory records, your team’s productivity, and your ability to report financials accurately.
 Let's walk through the journey an item takes through your warehouse, from receiving to shipping.

-Receiving and inspecting new stock
+Receiving and inspecting your incoming stock

 This is your first and most important checkpoint.
 Receiving is the process of accepting new inventory from your suppliers.
 It’s more than just signing a paper and unloading a truck; it’s your first opportunity to verify that you got exactly what you paid for.
 Your team should carefully check the incoming goods against the purchase order, making sure the product types and quantities are correct.